react-skg/workshop/steps.md

 ## 1. Basic App Structure

 In this step we will create the basic folders and files for our application.
+We will also create our first snapshot using Jest.

 ## 2. Display TV Shows